Noimps/3D-Navigation-Reinforcement-Learning/README.md

 # 3D-Navigation-Reinforcement-Learning
 This project provides an scientist with a way to create a 3D environment from integer blocks in a text file, and then allows them to train RL models within this environment.
+This code is open for everyone to develop with.
+If used for any scientific research, credit would nice, my paper with training parameter guidelines will be uploaded shortly.

 BUILDING A ROOM: